MrEttore/transparent-confidential-services/relying-application/README.md

-# Relying Application — Attestation UI Walkthrough
+# Relying Application - Attestation UI Walkthrough

 The relying application is a React + TypeScript single-page experience that lets end users orchestrate the full attestation round-trip before sharing sensitive data.
 This guide focuses on the attestation feature (`src/features/attestation`) and explains how the UI surfaces the challenge generation, evidence collection, and verification phases defined in the paper.

-## Attestation Workflow Overview
+## Attestation Experience Overview

-The UI guides the user through three stages:
+The attestation page layers three complementary surfaces that keep the user oriented across protocol execution and post-verification transparency.

-1. **Generate Challenge:** create a fresh 64-byte nonce on the client, display it, and cache it in Redux state.
+- `AttestationTimeline` orchestrates the core attestation protocol: generating a client-side nonce, gathering quote/workload/infrastructure evidence, and submitting those bundles for verification through the modal system.
-2. **Gather Evidence:** call the Evidence Provider to retrieve quote, workload, and infrastructure bundles bound to the challenge.
+- `CloudInfrastructureOverview` presents the attested runtime once evidence arrives, summarizing VM metadata and container inventory with drill-down inspectors for disks, instance identity, and per-container JSON.
-3. **Verify Evidence:** submit each evidence bundle to the Evidence Verifier and review the signed verdicts before continuing.
+- `IndependentVerificationResources` curates external artifacts so auditors can reproduce the attestation independently, including container images, verifier binaries, and baseline manifests.

-The following sections break down how the main parent components visualize each stage and expose advanced tooling for power users.
+The following sections break down how the main parent components visualize each attestation stage.

 ## `AttestationTimeline`